TheCloudlessSky/Ignite/README.md

 Ignite
 ======

-Ignite is a simple to use framework that combines JavaScript, style sheets (CSS, LESS) and JavaScript template management for ASP.NET MVC 3.
+Ignite is a framework that allows for management of JavaScript, style sheets (CSS, LESS) and JavaScript templates for ASP.NET MVC 3.

 Quick Start
 -----------